 For journals and other periodicals, it is not possible to indicate an average.
 The use of columns can considerably increase the amount of words per page.
 The maximum limit of 8000 words is sometimes reached in just 10 pages.

 There are a number of methods available for calculating the number of words in digital files.
 Microsoft Word, for example, offers Word Count.
 On Word Count Tool you can find a tool for use with PDF documents.
 However, this does not work with so-called picture-PDF.
-In these cases, you will have to calculate the average number of words per line and the average number of lines per page and from there, the average number of words.
+In these cases, you will have to count the average number of words per line and the average number of lines per page and calculate the average number of words.

 All words must be counted!